or

 providers.bedrock

 Amazon Bedrock is an optional provider.
 It is enabled by setting providers.bedrock.region.
-When enabled, the proxy accepts requests matching /model/{modelId}/converse and forwards them to https://bedrock-runtime.{region}.amazonaws.com using AWS Signature Version 4 authentication.
+When enabled, the proxy accepts requests matching /model/{modelId}/converse and /model/{modelId}/converse-stream and forwards them to https://bedrock-runtime.{region}.amazonaws.com using AWS Signature Version 4 authentication.
+ConverseStream responses (AWS binary event-stream) are forwarded to the client incrementally without buffering.

 Field Type Default Description